My Blog List

 The tram line ends by a gigantic structure called the Mosteiro dos Jerónimos; a breathtaking vision of stone carvings from the 16th century.
 A grand tourist site that I know nothing about, but I can now say “I’ve been there,” and if I take a selfie with the building behind me, I can also prove it.
 Not that I’m planning to do any of it.

-Maybe because it is still early in the morning, or maybe because it is November, there are only a few tourists around and fewer coach buses parked across the street.
+Maybe because it is still early in the morning, or because it is November, there are only a few tourists around and fewer coach buses parked across the street.
 But there are many women in colorful clothing waving necklaces for sale ready to cross the street and swarm us.

 I know that by buying something I will be supporting the local economy, but I really don’t like to buy stuff I don’t need, especially when I travel light.
 Rita, on the other hand, loves to buy stuff she doesn’t need and she has a good excuse.
 She can always sell the things she gets tired of at arts and crafts fairs or street festivals.
 At least that’s what she tells me when she is gripped by a buying spell.
 The women are delighted.
 Finally, they found a tourist who wants to buy stuff.
 They don’t know, though, that Rita is a master negotiator.
 She never pays the first price.
 She will force them to make a deal or she can go elsewhere.